 Greed is good when it comes to maximizing your comfort, enjoyment, and happiness in life at a base level, but when greed is a function of you wanting to destroy your enemies and showing off how much you make…you’re a psychopath.

 And psychopaths don’t help our society, they harm it.

-And those psychopaths are the reason why people are scared of libertarian ideas and lean towards socialistic ones (even though it is government that allows centralization of power which psychopaths abuse, but that is another post…).
+And those psychopaths are the reason why people are scared of libertarian ideas and lean towards socialistic ones (even though it is the government that allows centralization of power/crony capitalism which psychopaths abuse, but that is another post…).

 It really isn’t about money.
 Studies show that once you get to about $100,000 happiness is maxed out from your salary.

 Money works at low levels, but not at high levels.
 Don’t believe me?
 Watch this video:

 (While the Federal Reserve did fund this study…the study has been replicated many times after with the same results.)